KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 Main menu
 -------------

 Knowage Menu gives you access to documents, data and all the functionalities that you are allowed to use.
-By default the menu button is at the left bottom corner of the home page: clik it to open the menu, as shown in Figure 2.2.
+By default the menu button is at the left bottom corner of the home page: clik it to open the menu, as shown in :numfig:`homepage`.

 Knowage main menu consists in a set of icons associated with basic features.
 It is divided in two submenus: the general menu, which is collapsed, and the BI functionalities menu.
 In Table 2.2 and 2.3 the corresponding elements are summed up .

 It is important to underline that not all the components of the menu are mandatory, but they may be configured by the administrator according to user’s needs.

+.. _homepage:
 .. figure:: media/image7.png

    Home page